What Is Prop Betting? Guide to Sports Proposition Bets

 Gamblers are drawn to prop bets for the extra action and because they often offer larger payouts.
 That means more opportunities to place wagers that could end up winning big.

 On this page we’ll break down everything you need to know about betting props on all your favorite sports including MLB props, NBA props, NFL props and NHL props.
+For more NFL props take a look at our special Wise Kracks episode with Evan Silva, discussing NFL props and fantasy football.

 How Does Prop Betting Work?